6 Things You Should Include in a Sales CV/ Resume

 3. Tailor your CV to the role

 You can have more than one CV, so create varied ones depending on what roles you are applying for.
 Highlight your skills and experience in each role to tailor your CV.
-Including account management skills on a CV when you are applying for a cold-calling role may cloud your CV for hiring managers.
-Hiring managers want to see clear skills and experiences for the role they are hiring for, enabling them to make quick, snapshot judgements to streamline their recruitment journey before interviewing.
+Including account management skills on a CV when applying for a cold-calling role may cloud your CV for hiring managers.
+Hiring managers want to see clear skills and experiences for the hiring role, enabling them to make quick, snapshot judgements to streamline their recruitment journey before interviewing.

 4. Order your CV strategically

-Hiring managers do not have a lot of time to read through every detail of your CV, so structure your CV strategically with the most interesting parts first to keep interest high.
-It is also best practice to not make your CV too long.
+Hiring managers do not have much time to read through every detail of your CV, so structure your CV strategically with the most interesting parts first to keep interest high.
+It is also best practice not to make your CV too long.
 Hiring managers do not want to be overwhelmed with information that is not relevant.
-By ordering and condensing your CV strategically, prevents the reader losing interest, making it possible for hiring managers to determine whether you’re a good fit for the role.
-Always have your achievements first, as these will draw the reader in to encourage them to read the rest of your experience.
+Ordering and condensing your CV strategically prevents the reader from losing interest, making it possible for hiring managers to determine whether you’re a good fit for the role.
+Always have your achievements first, as these will draw the reader in and encourage them to read the rest of your experience.

 5. Include promotions

 Employers like to see rewards and promotions as they show you have gone above and beyond in your previous positions.
 Ensure you mention these in your CV and the role you were promoted to with the new responsibilities.
-Mention what you needed to do to earn these promotions and whether there were other people who applied to the position.
+Mention what you needed to do to earn these promotions and whether other people applied.
 You can also include the titles of those you worked closely with to show you made strong internal connections.

 6. Include your individual network

-Following on from including the title of colleagues you’ve worked closely with; it doesn’t hurt to title drop external connections either.
+Following on from including the title of colleagues you’ve worked closely with, it doesn’t hurt to title drop external connections either.
 If you have created a strong relationship with the CEO or VP at a company, mention it.
-Show that you can create and nurture professional relationships to benefit the company that employs you.
-If you managed to do business with these individuals – even better!
+Show that you can create and nurture professional relationships to benefit the company that employs you; if you managed to do business with these individuals – even better!
 Having a great network is attractive to companies as they always see the benefits of you bringing that network with you.
-It also shows you’re interested in expanding your network outside the company you work for, which is always attractive to employers.
+It also shows you’re interested in expanding your network outside your company, which is always attractive to employers.

 Whatever you decide to include in your CV, make it reflect you and your capabilities, and never lie.